yl3829/deblur_tf/README.md

 ## Deblur customized images:

-Save the images you want to deblur in a folder called "own" inside the "image" folder
+Save the images you want to deblur in a folder called `own` inside the `image` folder

 ```
 python main.py --customized=1